invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

     !!! warning

         Do not move the runtime directory after installation.
-The virtual environment has absolute paths in it that get confused if the directory is moved.
+The virtual environment will get confused if the directory is moved.